awsdocs/aws-amplify-console-user-guide/doc_source/team-workflows-with-amplify-cli-backend-environments.md

    amplify push
    ```

-1. Push code to a Git repository of your choice \(in this example we’ll assume you pushed to master\)\.
+1. Push code to a Git repository of your choice \(in this example we’ll assume you pushed to main\)\.

    ```
-   git commit -am 'Added dev, test, and prod environments' git push origin master
+   git commit -am 'Added dev, test, and prod environments' git push origin main
    ```

 1. Visit the Amplify Console in the AWS Console to see your current backend environment\.
 Navigate a level up from the breadcrumb to view a list of all backend environments created in the **Backend environments** tab\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amplify/latest/userguide/images/reuse-backend-5.png)

-1. Switch to the **Frontend environments** tab and connect your repository provider and *master* branch\.
+1. Switch to the **Frontend environments** tab and connect your repository provider and *main* branch\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amplify/latest/userguide/images/reuse-backend-6.png)

-1. In the build settings screen, pick an existing backend environment to set up continuous deployment with the master branch\.
+1. In the build settings screen, pick an existing backend environment to set up continuous deployment with the main branch\.
 Choose *prod* from the dropdown and grant the service role to Amplify Console\.
 Choose **Save and deploy**\.
-After the build completes you will get a master branch deployment available at *https://master\.appid\.amplifyapp\.com*\.
+After the build completes you will get a main branch deployment available at *https://main\.appid\.amplifyapp\.com*\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amplify/latest/userguide/images/reuse-backend-2.png)

-1. Connect *develop* branch in Amplify Console \(assume *develop* and *master* branch are the same at this point\)\.
+1. Connect *develop* branch in Amplify Console \(assume *develop* and *main* branch are the same at this point\)\.
 Choose the *test* backend environment\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amplify/latest/userguide/images/reuse-backend-4.png)

 1. The Amplify Console is now setup\.
 You can start working on new features in a feature branch\.
 Add backend functionality by using the *dev* backend environment from your local workstation\.